Mirzyaaliii/DS_CV/README.md

-# Identification of image orientation
+# Identification of Image Orientation

 Aim - Identify the orientation of an image and correct the image orientation (i.e., make it upright)